h3avenqq/h3avenqq/README.md

 .Net/Unity developer
 --------------------
 I study at Mendeleev University on Information systems and technologies.
 I am programming in C#.
 I know ASP.NET/EF/WebApi etc. I'm also into Unity.
-Outside of C#, I have knowledge of Python/MatLab/C.
+</br>Outside of C#, I have knowledge of Python/MatLab/C.
-* 🌍  I'm based in Moscow
+* 🌍  I'm based in Moscow/Russia
 * ✉️  You can contact me at [maximshmarev@gmail.com](mailto:maximshmarev@gmail.com)
 * 🧠  I'm learning ASP.NET, Unity